tomasz-rozanski/vstrack/README.md

 * `bug`: if you want to report a part of *VSTrack* that is not working correctly, or not working at all
 * `discussion`: if you want to discuss improving something in *VSTrack*

-### Development Workflow
-[development-workflow]: #development-workflow

-To build *VSTrack* use **Visual Studio 2019** or **Build Tools for Visual Studio 2019**.
-You can build executable from command line, using the `build.bat` script from the project folder, but first make sure to set all required envirorment variables, by calling `vcvars32.bat`.
-You'll find this script somewhere within the installation folders of the tools mentioned above.

 ## Known Issues
 [known-issues]: #known-issues